Documentation Index

 You can also choose additional actions for each type of email by clicking on the menu under “Secondary Actions“.
 You can choose any of the following:

-Add Warning Label: Adds warning label (banner) to the top of the email.
+• Add Warning Label: Adds a warning label (banner) to the top of the email.
 Warning labels can be customized for design and content.

 Modifying warning labels

-If you chose to add a warning label to any email, you can click on “Modify Label” to customize it.
+If you choose to add a warning label to any email, you can click on “Modify Label” to customize it.

 This will open a pop-up with different customization options for the warning label: